faljse/iodub/lib/Arduino_FreeRTOS/readme.md

 This library was the genesis of [generalised support for the ATmega platform within FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/48).

+Over the past few years freeRTOS development has become increasingly 32-bit orientated, with little change or improvement for the 8-bit world.
+As such I'm treating this 1st January 2022 10.4.6 snapshot as my LTS release.
+Bugfixes to 7th August 2022 have been added.

 ## General

 FreeRTOS has a multitude of configuration options, which can be specified from within the FreeRTOSConfig.h file.
 To keep commonality with all of the Arduino hardware options, some sensible defaults have been selected.
+Feel free to change these defaults as you gain experience with FreeRTOS.

-The AVR Watchdog Timer is used to generate 15ms time slices, but Tasks that finish before their allocated time will hand execution back to the Scheduler.
-This does not affect the use of any of the normal Timer functions in Arduino.
+The AVR Watchdog Timer is used to generate 15ms time slices (Ticks), but Tasks that finish before their allocated time will hand execution back to the Scheduler.

 Time slices can be selected from 15ms up to 500ms.
 Slower time slicing can allow the Arduino MCU to sleep for longer, without the complexity of a Tickless idle.